paveltimofeev/screens.io/tasklist.md

 - Frontend: Display 'refresh' button for running job and 'break' or 'stop' for running too long.
 - Frontend: Need more info on running job - you'll never know what happens, job just stuck running.
-- [Move to AWS: 2] Backend: AWS S3 mode - delete successfully uploaded images from local file system
+- Backend: AWS S3 mode - delete successfully uploaded images from local file system
 - [Move to AWS: 3.2] AWS Beanstalk: add SSL
 - Backend/Beanstalk: need to limit max CPU usage for backend and proxy, to prevent not responding server.